We’re a responsible participant in financial markets and our communities

 Corporate social investment

-Corporate social investment (CSI) is an important part of our corporate responsibility, and is overseen by our Transformation, Social and Ethics Committee, which is a formal sub-committee of our Board of Directors.
+Corporate social investment (CSI) is an important part of our corporate responsibility, and is overseen by our Transformation, Social and Ethics Committee (SET), which is a formal sub-committee of our Board.

-Our key CSI focus is on education initiatives, with a particular emphasis on mathematics.
-Through these we aim to help develop human talent, realise individual potential and transfer practical skills to those young people most in need, while helping increase the number of previously disadvantaged people actively participating in the SA economy.
+Our key CSI focus is on education, at both the foundational and tertiary phases.
+We aim to help develop human talent, realise individual potential and transfer practical skills to those young people most in need, while helping increase the number of previously disadvantaged people actively participating in the SA economy.